 '''

-Options:

 -d DIR, --output-dir DIR

 Write the snapshot file in this directory.

 -f, --force

 Overwrite an existing snapshot.

 --ram OPERATION

 Perform a load, move or poke operation on the memory

 snapshot being built.
 Do '--ram help' for more

 information.
 This option may be used multiple times.

 Set the value of a register.
 Do '--reg help' for more

 --reg name=value

 information.
 This option may be used multiple times.

 Set a hardware state attribute.
 Do '--state help' for

 --state name=value

 more information.
 This option may be used multiple

 times.

+-V, --version

+Show SkoolKit version number and exit.

 '''